 Frequent infections, unusual infections, chronic infections, or infections that are difficult to treat are the most common symptoms of PI.
 Many types of immunodeficiency can cause symptoms in many parts of the body.
 Primary immunodeficiency can also occur as part of other syndromes.

 The treatment of PI may include prophylactic antibiotics and immunoglobulin therapy.
 For certain rare conditions, bone marrow transplants or specific medications may be required.
 Any coexisting conditions also need to be treated.

 Eosinophils are a type of white blood cell that helps fight infections.
 They are also a component of your body’s immune system response to allergens and other triggers.
-In some individuals, eosinophils can build up in higher than normal levels in certain organs and tissues, causing inflammation.
+In some individuals, eosinophils can build up at higher-than-normal levels in certain organs and tissues, causing inflammation.